★ Why You'll Love this Recipe ★

 - Flip onto serving platter.

-A super easy fall treat!
+A super easy fall dessert!
 Perfect for football parties, tailgates, or for Thanksgiving dessert.

 ★ Tips & FAQs ★